mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 ## Summary

-API is about correct mapping of Programing Interface.
+API is about correct mapping of Programming Interface.
 ABI is about correct mapping of symbols.
 Symbols are based off of function name, parameter names and parameter types.
 Default values don't show up in symbols.

 As a result adding a new parameter with a default value is still a breaking change.
 There were lots of other ways to break binary compatibility.
 It's important to be able to identify these and do major version bumps when needed.
+Last but not least, often you've made a breaking change but your [build process masks it and helps you recover from it](http://localhost:1313/posts/devtools/binaries/how-do-binaries-work-together/#liba---source-code).
+Be sure to stay alert!